oliverorp/EECS486-Final-Project/README.md

 ## Model Instructions
 - See Jupyter Notebook for data, models
 - Go to Select Kernel, and select venv for this project
+- All files, besides ModelFinal.ipynb represent intermediate steps and exploratory data analysis
+- ModelFinal.ipynb should be looked at for grading

 ## Backend Setup (same packages for Model)